Chapter 8: container snapshots¶

 lxc snapshot ubuntu-test ubuntu-test-1

-Here, we are calling the snapshot "ubuntu-test-1", but it can be called anything you like.
-To make sure that you have the snapshot, do an "lxc info" of the container:
+Here, you are calling the snapshot "ubuntu-test-1", but you can call it anything.
+To ensure that you have the snapshot, do an

 lxc info ubuntu-test

-We've looked at an info screen already, so if you scroll to the bottom, you should see:
+You have looked at an info screen already.
+If you scroll to the bottom, you now see:

 Snapshots: ubuntu-test-1 (taken at 2021/04/29 15:57 UTC) (stateless)